How To Prepare, Print & Clean Your Models

 Print the STL File

 Select the file that you want to print in the list of files under the print menu of the printer.
 Once highlighted, hit the “print” button and the printer should start to function.
 Your slicer told you how long the print will take, and there’s nothing at this point to do but wait.
-You don’t need to watch it print (which is good, as prints can take as long as 12 hours!)
+You don’t need to watch it print (which is good, as prints can take as long as 12 hours or even longer!)

 Remove the Print From the Printer and Print Bed